sooluh/sooluh/README.md

 My name is Suluh Sulistiawan and I'm a software developer.
 I'm from Indonesia, living in Pemalang, Central Java and currently I'm working at home.

 **Personal Stuffs:**

-- &#x1F52D; I’m currently working at home
+&#x1F52D; I’m currently working at home<br />
-- &#x1F331; I’m currently learning for nothing
+&#x1F331; I’m currently learning for nothing<br />
-- &#x2728; Interested in backend-ish things
+&#x2728; Interested in backend-ish things<br />
-- &#x26A1; I don't really like music and I only go out when it is really important
+&#x26A1; I don't really like music and I only go out when it is really important

 ## &#x270d; Blog & Writing
-Apart from coding, I also maintain a blog - you can find my articles on my website at [teknowebapp.com](https://www.teknowebapp.com/profile/4).
+Apart from coding, I also maintain a blog.
+You can find my articles on my website at [teknowebapp.com](https://www.teknowebapp.com/profile/4).

 <!--
 ## &#x1F527; Technologies & Tools